behrendtio/vim/Documentation.rst

       - Re-format whole file based on filetype - works greate for xml, php, ruby an so on (yaml is a pain in the ass...)

     * - ,qq
-      - Compile current file with rst2pdf and open corresponding PDF file with evince (linux document viewer, should be tweaked if other viewers or operating system are used)
+      - Compile current file with rst2pdf and open corresponding PDF file with default pdf viewer (currently works for linux systems running gnome and apple computers)

     * - ,xl
       - Run current file through XML linter (syntax check)